Connect SharePoint Online as Document Storage

 - You are redirected back to Kazinex.
 The connection status shows "Authenticated".

 If consent fails: A SharePoint site owner is not always enough by itself.
-Your Microsoft 365 tenant may require tenant-admin approval for the Kazinex app before the site owner can finish connecting the site.
-Ask the Microsoft Entra administrator to approve the app for that tenant, then retry.
+Your Microsoft 365 tenant may require a one-time tenant-admin approval of the Kazinex app before any site owner can finish connecting a site.
+When Microsoft blocks the sign-in with an admin-approval message, Kazinex shows two options in the Storage settings:

 Step 3: Select the SharePoint site